SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/matter-provisioning.md

 commissioner, which can be done using a debugger.

 ### Flash Dump

-On EFR32MG24,the last page is located at 0x0817E000.
+On EFR32MG24, the last page is located at 0x0817E000.
 These addresses can be found in the memory map of the board's datasheet.
 For instance, for a MG24 board:

 ```shell